romcal/romcal/README.md

 }
 ```

-By default, the range dates correspond to the Gregorian calendar (Jan 1 to Dec 31).
+By default, the range dates correspond to a Gregorian calendar (Jan 1 to Dec 31).
 Except if you previously initialized the `Romcal` object with `{ calendarScope: 'liturgical' }`: the range corresponds to a liturgical year (the first Sunday of Advent to the last Saturday of Ordinary Time).

 ```ts